 Understanding Agentic AI

-Agentic AI refers to autonomous AI systems capable of perceiving their environment, making independent decisions, and taking actions to accomplish specific goals.
-Unlike traditional AI that operates within narrow parameters, agentic systems exhibit agency-the ability to act independently based on reasoning and learning.
+Agentic AI refers to autonomous AI systems capable of perceiving their environment, making decisions, and taking actions to accomplish specific goals.
+Unlike traditional AI that operates within narrow parameters, agentic systems exhibit agency: the ability to act independently based on reasoning, context, and feedback.

 For a deeper comparison of different AI paradigms, see our guide on AI agents vs agentic AI.